-YOU can help your child overcome learning disabilities even if you’re not a trained teacher.
+YOU can help your child overcome learning disabilities at home even if you’re not a trained teacher either.

 It’s a great adventure with unimaginably great outcomes when you believe in your child and tackle his educational needs head-on.